randiferous/mock-group-project/README.md

 - AS an inquisitive individual
 - I WANT to know Covid-19 information for multiple countries
 - SO THAT I can stay informed on the status of the pandemic

+I am beginning to grasp Daryl and Sam's work style.
+Sam likes to have Issues.
+Daryl writes descriptive commit messages.
+I guess I like to keep things on track?
+Also, both Sam and Daryl have great attitudes and friendly personalities, make it easy to work with.
+We have been working together for each step of the way.
+Our schedules mostly work out, especially between me and Daryl, since we both like to work into the night.